-Declaration of interests form not explicitly authorised in my apparts in my apparts influence to acquire any prefer , understand that I must act in accordance with the Nolan principles .
-The principles of selflessness, integrity and agement of interests.
-I must not receive any financial or non-financial benefit from my association with the GOsC that is pointment letter (i.e. other than annual remuneration/fees and travel and subsistence expenses) and I should not exert erential treatment for myself or other connected persons (a connected person is someone with whom you have a which could be perceived as influencing your decision)
+Declaration of interests form and honesty relate directly to the management he GOsC that is not explicitly authorised in my expenses) and I should not exert any influence that I must act in accordance with the Nolan principles. of interests.
+I must not receive any financial or non-fina appointment letter (i.e. other than annual remuneration to acquire any preferential treatment for myself or other onal or business relationship which could be perceived a ancial benefit from my association with n/fees and travel and subsistence er connected persons (a connected